ij-build/ij/docs/config.md

 Files matching a pattern in the `files` property will be *recursively* transferred in or out of the workspace.
 If that file also matches a pattern in the `exclude` property, it will be skipped.
 All symlinks are skipped during transfer.
 Glob patterns support `*` for optional text and `**` for multiple directories.
 The directories `.ij` and `.git` are implicitly blacklisted on import.

+A file pattern may also have the form `src:dest`.
+This allows importing the source file into the workspace at a particular target location in the workspace, and exporting the source file from the workspace into a particular location in the project directory.
+If this form is used, glob patterns are not allowed.

 ```yaml
 import:
   files: